vetr is an Australian business entity.

 - we provide a simple method for the individual to request not to receive direct marketing communications (also known as ‘opting out’).

 vetr may share user details with third parties where a product or service association exists and the user is participating in this product or service.
+Joining and use of vetr services includes an acceptance and provision of consent for these activities.
 On each of our direct marketing communications, vetr provides a prominent statement that the individual may request to opt out of future communications, and how to do so.
 An individual may also request us at any stage not to use or disclose their personal information for the purpose of direct marketing, or to facilitate direct marketing by other organisations.
 We comply with any request by an individual promptly and undertake any required actions for free.
 We also, on request, notify an individual of our source of their personal information used or disclosed for the purpose of direct marketing unless it is unreasonable or impracticable to do so.

 Australian Privacy Principle 8 – Cross-border disclosure of personal information